by Dr Stephen Hamil

 You can find out more about how the NBS standard is being used by the global engineering company Mott MacDonald to create their BIM library in our 'Meeting the mandate - The Mott MacDonald story' feature.

-In conclusion, a lot of work has taken place over recent years and this has been recognised by NBS becoming the first UK organisation to achieve Autodesk Solution Associate status.
-We now intend to build on this opportunity and develop the next generation of integrated solutions.
+To summarize, a lot of work has taken place over recent years and this has been recognised by NBS becoming the first UK organisation to achieve Autodesk Solution Associate status.
+We intend to continue building on this opportunity to develop the next generation of integrated solutions.
+To see more on all of these features, please see the NBS class from Autodesk University London 2019.